-Spe cies Name C1 Catego ory C Stock Status - Minimum Requirements CI C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment PASS process, OR are considered by scientific authorities to be negligible.
-C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit PASS reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
-Clause outcome: PASS
+Spe Species Name Skipjack tuna (Katsuwonus pelamis) C 1 Category C Stock Status - Minimum Requirements Yes process, OR are considered by scientific authorities to be negligible.
+C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
+Clause outcome: DACC